Texts

 DHARMA_INStfaSIIv02p0i0065.

-Summary: Revenue in paddy, gold, and money that several villages were obliged to pay.
+Summary: Revenue in paddy and gold that several villages were obliged to pay to the temple.
 The territories that were bound to pay taxes are described in minute detail.
-The land was measured by the marakkāl Āṭavallāṉ.
+The revenue was measured by the marakkāl Āṭavallāṉ.

 Repository: South Indian Inscriptions (tfa) (tfa-sii-epigraphy).